lendway/lendway.github.io/Research.md

 "Populist Appeals and Vote Choice: A Meta-Analysis" (with Tylir Fowler).
 R&R at the _**American Journal of Political Science**_  [Paper Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5192107)

 "The Political Ramifications of Sermon Rhetoric among White U.S. Protestants and White Catholics."
 R&R at _**Political Behavior**_.

-"Learning From Yesterday, Today: Historical Analogies and Foreign Policy Attitudes" (with Chris Blair and Josh Schwartz).
-R&R at _**The Journal of Conflict Resolution**_.
-[Paper Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5060008)

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)